gioblu/cape-js/README.md

 cape-js 1.0
 ====

-Cape implements a new, private key / public salt, xor based, symmetric stream chipher along with a pseudo-random initialization vector asymmetric encryption algorithm, both originally developed to offer strong data security for limited microcontrollers.
+Cape implements private key, public salt, xor based symmetric stream cipher developed to offer encryption on limited microcontrollers.

+Cape is an experimental project, should be used for research and educational purposes and should not be applied in production.
+Cape 3.0 has been posted on reddit/r/crypto to obtain feedback about its algorithm and great minds broke it in a matter of hours:
+- rspencer01 exposed a full break of the algorithm using brute force and some hints about its plaintext
+- silkeh exposed a known plaintext attack and poor performance of salt

 This library is fully based on [Cape](https://github.com/gioblu/Cape) library developed by Giovanni Blu Mitolo.